cchitsiang/awesome-stars/topics.md

 - [Devisjs/devis](https://github.com/Devisjs/devis) - A microservices framework for Node.js
 - [awslabs/amazon-ecs-nodejs-microservices](https://github.com/awslabs/amazon-ecs-nodejs-microservices) - Reference architecture that shows how to take a Node.js application, containerize it, and deploy it as microservices on Amazon Elastic Container Service.
 - [Madmous/madClones](https://github.com/Madmous/madClones) - A collection of frameworks that I love with a strong focus on clean code, testing, software architecture/design and devops.
-- [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Use native JavaScript API to query.
-Written in TypeScript. (supports Node, Electron and the browser)
+- [typicode/lowdb](https://github.com/typicode/lowdb) - Simple and fast JSON database
 - [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
 - [zalando/tailor](https://github.com/zalando/tailor) - A streaming layout service for front-end microservices
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.